DebeshJha/2020-MediaEval-Medico-polyp-segmentation/submission/README.md

 We offer two tasks, 1.
 Polyp Segmentation task (required), and 2.
 Alogorithm efficiency task (required).

 ## Task 1.
 Polyp Segmentation task (required)
 For task 1, please submit the prediction masks in a zip file.
-Please keep the resolution of predicted masks the same as the respective test images.
+Please keep the resolution of predicted masks, which is same as the respective test images.

 ## Task 2.
 Alogorithm efficiency task (required)
 For, task 2, please submit the docker image.